Konami33/Ansible-Labs/lab 01/README.md

 3. To check the connection, run this command to `ping` the remote hosts:

     ```sh
-    ansible all --key-file ~/.ssh/id_rsa -i inventory -m ping
+    ansible all --key-file <your_key_file> -i inventory -m ping
     ```
     ![Ping Test](./images/image-2.png)

     This command confirms the successful connection between the control node and the remote servers.
+Make sure, you can ssh into the remote servers using `your_key_file`

 ## Create Ansible Configuration File for a More Organized Setup